-This post is an update to David Finkenbinder’s post on Guard Post Resources from August 13.
+This post is an update to David Finkenbinder’s post on Guard Post Resources

 As David explained, the requirements in the IRC and IBC for guards are intended to prevent people from falling off of raised surfaces.
 The failure of this guard is a common source of injuries caused by failures of deck components.